vdaas/vald/docs/tutorial/vald-multicluster-on-k8s.md

 In [Get Started](https://vald.vdaas.org/docs/tutorial/get-started), you may use 4 kinds of components to deploy the Vald cluster.

-In this tutorial, You will deploy multiple Vald clusters with Vald Mirror Gateway, which connects another Vald cluster to each other.
+In this tutorial, you will deploy multiple Vald clusters with Vald Mirror Gateway, which connects another Vald cluster.

 The below image shows the architecture image of this case.